Slaviiiii/react-music-project/README.md

 # react-music-project
-A react + js single page application.
+A react + js single page application which has the following pages :

 1. Home page